bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/CustomVPC/README.md

 Note that this example may create resources which can cost money (AWS Elastic IP, for example).
 Run `terraform destroy` when you don't need these resources.

+### Check which EC2/RDS couple are you using

 ### Deploy node.js app

 Before this step you have to deploy the terraform script.

-If you already updated the `config.service` just run the following command from the `playbooks` folder.
+If you already updated the `config.service` just run the following command from the `playbooks` folder (please check if ec2.py is already executable or note, if note run `chmod +x ec2.py`).
 ```
 ansible-playbook -i ./ec2.py ./configure_nodejs.yml -l tag_Name_fe_server
 ```